 Phone Calls & Phone Usage Policy

-The only phone calls that inmates are allowed to make are collect calls or through a pre-paid phone account .
-Phone calls made in jail are usually more costly than phone calls made at home.
+The only phone calls that inmates are allowed to make are collect calls or through a pre-paid phone account.
+Phone calls made in jail are usually more expensive than phone calls made at home.
 Phone calls are restricted on how often you can use the phone, but bear in mind lots of people want to use the phone – so you have to share.
 If you break the rules and are disciplined, an inmate’s phone privileges might get cut back or eliminated completely.

 Phone Number: 270-692-5802